GoogleCloudPlatform/monitoring-dashboard-samples/alerts/varnish/README.md

 - A tcp connection has timed out from a network issue, overload or unresponsive backend.
 - A request is sent to the backend, but the backend did not respond within a certain time.
 - A backend started streaming a response but stopped sending data without closing the connection.

+### Notification Channels
+For all alerts, a notification channel needs to be set up or the alert will fire silently.